On-call firefighter pay explained

 • Hydrant inspections

-When you start your career as an On Call Firefighter you will be classed as a Trainee Firefighter, after you have completed all initial basic training and completed a “safe to ride” assessment you will move into the Development phase
+When you start your career as an On Call Firefighter you will be classed as a Trainee Firefighter, after you have completed all initial basic training and completed a “safe to ride/Green spot ” assessment you will then move into the Development phase

-Once you have successfully completed your initial training, you will be placed on the development pay scale. you will remain on this scale until all risk critical training, development modules and end point assessments are completed successfully.
-Upon completion of the development phase a member of the Divisional Management team will verify the evidence as meeting the standard, you will then be classified as a competent firefighter and receive a competent rate of pay
+Once you have successfully completed your initial training, you will be placed on the development pay scale.
+You will remain on this scale until all risk critical training, development modules (Minimum 18 month) and end point assessments are completed successfully.
+Upon completion of the development phase a member of the Divisional Management & Training team will verify the evidence as meeting the standard, you will then be classified as a competent firefighter and receive a competent rate of pay

 You will be required to attend risk critical courses, weekly training sessions and carry out activities to maintain your competency as a Firefighter.